SEOUL, June 29 (Yonhap) -- South Korea's top tech giant Samsung

 applications seeking high performance and reliability'.

-Touchscreens are everywhere now, but they still don’t work as good as they should.
-They remain frustratingly unresponsive to finger taps, consume a lot of power, and are bulky.
+Touchscreens are everywhere now, but they still don’t work as good as

 So Silicon Valley chip maker Atmel is launching a new generation of touchscreen sensor chips that should lead to better touchscreens.
 The new MaxTouch U series touchscreen microcontroller chips will enable better performance, power consumption, and thinner screens.